-Our ForexBrokers.com team spent seven months and hundreds of hours assessing 43 different forex broker accounts
+After spending seven months and hundreds of hours researching 43 different forex brokers

-for trading FX.
-In total, over 6,000 data points were collected.
+for trading FX, our team at ForexBrokers.com team collected over 6,000 data points.
 For this review, we will compare City Index vs Saxo Bank.

-To round out our comparison, let's look at the popular tools and features forex traders prefer.
-For platforms, some FX traders prefer MetaTrader.
+Next, let's look at the tools and features fx traders desire.
+With trading platforms, forex traders are all familiar with MetaTrader.
 City Index has Meta Trader, Saxo Bank doesn't.
-Within the trading platform, charting should be robust, so we counted the number of drawing tools and total technical indicators made available.
-City Index offers its clients access to 31 charting tools while Saxo Bank has 17 charting tools, a difference of 14.
-City Index offers its clients access to 51 different indicators (for example, volume) while Saxo Bank has 45 available indicators, a difference of 6.
+Regardless of the trading platform you use, charting should be feature rich.
+To help compare these two brokers, we counted the number of drawing tools and total technical indicators made available.
+City Index offers its clients access to 25 charting tools while Saxo Bank has 17 charting tools, a difference of 8.
+Saxo Bank trails City Index by 92 total different indicators (for example, moving averages), with City Index offering 139 and Saxo Bank offering 47.

-Overall, Saxo Bank takes the upper hand with 5.00 stars over City Index's 4.50 stars.
-And, when it comes to individual category awards, Saxo Bank posted awards Best in Class - Platforms & Tools, Best in Class - Research, Best in Class - Active Trading, Best in Class - Mobile Trading and Best in Class - Investor Education in 2018, while City Index found itself with none of these.
+Overall, Saxo Bank boasts 4.5 stars versus City Index's 4 stars.
+And, when it comes to individual category awards, Saxo Bank was rated Best in Class - Platforms & Tools, Best in Class - Research and Best in Class - Mobile Trading in 2018, while City Index was rated none of these.